1. Introduction

 - Click on properties under settings (on the left) and copy the URL.

-- Create the datastore with the following fields:
+- Create the data store with the following fields:

 -